U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 Some health care providers were assisting people already receiving treatment for HIV to breastfeed their infants, despite previous recommendations.
 Abuogi said the new guidance should lead to expanded practice, hopefully quickly.

-“This is a unique situation because it's not just doctors and health care providers that are changing,” Abuogi said.
+“This is a unique situation because it's not just doctors and health care workers that are changing,” Abuogi said.
 “Our patients are also driving this.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute's Science and Education Media Group.
 AP is solely responsible for all content.